 Her trouble deepened where Skywarp laughed amusedly and then turned his head from right to left, folding his fingers before one of his optics, mimicking a captain roaming the horizon with a field glass.

 "Rodimus?
 Where is Rodimus?
 I don't see him around…," he mocked, stopping only when Arcee forced his hand down.
-"Come on, Arcee… He's not by your side.
+"Come on, Arcee!
+He's not by your side.
 Everybody here knows that his only obsession is to serve Optimus Prime and stop the progress of our leader, Megatron.
-While, on the other hand…" He lowered his face as to kiss her, but stop as she held a hand.
-"I am not a bot interested in power… I just want to have fun in my life and live interesting experiences.
+While, on the other hand…" He lowered his face as to kiss her, but stop as she held up a hand.
+"I am not a bot interested in power; I just want to have fun in my life and live interesting experiences.
 That's all."

 Arcee stepped back, and to her greatest trouble, she found him touchingly sincere.
+"You're lying!
+All Decepticons are interested in power."
+She retorted vehemently.

 "Well, I must be the exception.
 I am only a prankster, some of my fellows Decepticons say that I am stupid – and I guess they are right," he insisted and laughed.
-"You know, there is an old human expression: Carpe Diem.
+"You know, there is an old human proverb: Carpe Diem.
 I found stupid at the beginning to like an earthling adage, but it describes exactly how I see life."

 "Hey, so… does it mean you're coming tonight?" she heard.